CHanson92/FMMA-Project-2/README.md

 18/02/2018 - Completed styling and if statement inside the server to push data to an existing array if the martial art gym is in the same location.

 18/02/2018 - Changed location dropdown to show database location values.

+19/02/2018 - Added alert and reset form on the Add Form Button

 ## Authors